Daffie95/colorarity_ms4_cont/README.md

 > **Checkout Success function stopped working**
 >> after trying to implement the cached data JQuery function the checkout success function stoped working.
 Trying to fix with Boutique Ado source code.
 >> function now works, but unsure what fixed it.
 Going over changes.
+I took the source code and compared it, and adjusted anything that looked off.
+Now works

 > **Stripe AUTH error**
 >> ~~I was having problems with authorizing stripe using my secret keys, I tried using the GitPod Env Variables but couldnt get it to work.~~<br> I changed